Vulnerator/Vulnerator/readme.md

 * **Change Log:** https://github.com/Vulnerator/Vulnerator/wiki/Change-Log

 ### QuickStart Guide
-Now that you have familiarized yourelf with the available resources (you did click the links, didn't you?), jump in to using the software!
+Now that you have familiarized yourself with the available resources (you did click the links, didn't you?), jump in to using the software!

 1. Download the software from the [Releases](https://github.com/Vulnerator/Vulnerator/releases) page
   * **Note:** Chances are, unless you are a coder or interested in seeing "under the hood", you want the compiled release (the download without the word "Source" in it)